esnext/es6-module-transpiler/README.md

   });
 ```

-In general, if your project wants to create a "native" module for AMD, YUI, CJS,
-or globals, you should wrap modules with default exports like so:
+In general, if your project wants to create a "native" module for AMD, YUI, or CJS, you should wrap modules with default exports like so:

 ```js
 // AMD wrapper